awsdocs/amazon-ec2-user-guide/doc_source/instancedata-data-retrieval.md

 Instance metadata is divided into categories\.
 For a description of each instance metadata category, see [Instance metadata categories](instancedata-data-categories.md)\.

-To view all categories of instance metadata from within a running instance, use the following IPv4 or IPv6 URIs:
+To view all categories of instance metadata from within a running instance, use the following IPv4 or IPv6 URIs\.

+**IPv4**

 ```
 http://169.254.169.254/latest/meta-data/
 ```

-This IPv4 address is a link\-local address and it is valid only from the instance\.
-For more information, see [ Link\-local address](https://en.wikipedia.org/wiki/Link-local_address) on Wikipedia\.
+**IPv6**

 ```
 http://[fd00:ec2::254]/latest/meta-data/
 ```

-The IP addresses are link\-local address and are valid only from the instance\.
+The IP addresses are link\-local addresses and are valid only from the instance\.
 For more information, see [Link\-local address](https://en.wikipedia.org/wiki/Link-local_address) on Wikipedia\.

 **Note**
 The examples in this section use the IPv4 address of the instance metadata service: `169.254.169.254`\.
 If you are retrieving instance metadata for EC2 instances over the IPv6 address, ensure that you enable and use the IPv6 address instead: `fd00:ec2::254`\.
 The IPv6 address of the instance metadata service is compatible with IMDSv2 commands\.
 The IPv6 address is only accessible on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.